axem-solutions/dem/docs/installation.md

     dem --install-completion

+> If the command didn't work, supply your shell type as input parameter (bash or zsh)
 > Note for zsh users: `compinit` must be called from your .zshrc.

-## Optional: Use the source code
+## Optional: Use the source code (for DEM developers)

-The dem is [open source](https://github.com/axem-solutions/dem), so you can use it as a python module.
+The DEM can be run as a Python module.
 To do this, you need to add the `-m` flag to your command.

 For example: